Luidog/fms-api-client/README.md

 ### Client Use

 A client can be used after it is created and saved or recalled from the datastore.
 The `Filemaker.find(query)` or `Filemaker.findOne(query)` methods can be used to recall clients.
-The `filemaker.findOne(query)` method will return either an client or null.
-The `filemaker.find(query)` will return an array of clients.
-All public methods on the client are return promises.
+The `Filemaker.findOne(query)` method will return either one client or null.
+The `Filemaker.find(query)` will return either an empty array or an array of clients.
+All public methods on the client return promises.

 <!--@snippet('./examples/create.examples.js#create-many-records', { showSource: true })-->
 ```js